The Headies 2022

 The Headies 2022 was the 15th edition of Nigerian music awards The Headies.
-It held at Cobb Energy Performing Arts Centre in Atlanta, Georgia, United States on 4 September 2022.
+It was held at Cobb Energy Performing Arts Centre in Atlanta, Georgia, United States on 4 September 2022.
+Hosts were by Anthony Anderson and Osas Ighodaro.

 Wizkid lead nominations with ten, Tems and Ayra Starr with eight each.
 Davido and Adekunle received seven each.
 The Songwriter of the Year category included in the 2020 edition of The Headies, was renamed to Best Song Writer of the Year, in the 2022 edition.